Updated: Mar 26

 2) The clinical and professional skills assessment (CPSA)

-This is a practical assessment of our clinical skills and professionalism, which each medical school will set and run.
-It will run in an OSCE (Objective Structured Clinical Examination) format.
+This is a practical assessment of clinical skills and professionalism, which each medical school will set and run.
+It will run in an OSCE (Objective Structured Clinical Examination) format and will be integrated into current processes.

 UK medical graduates will still be required to sit the Situational Judgement Test (SJT) but may not need to sit the Prescribing Safety Assessment (PSA) (as this is planning to be incorporated into the UKMLA).